MooersLab/diary2022inLaTeX/README.md

 # Diary for 2022 in LaTeX

-Go to this [site](https://github.com/MooersLab/diary2024inLaTeX) for 2024 version of this diary.
+Go to this [site](https://github.com/MooersLab/diary2024inLaTeX) for the 2024 version of this diary.

 ## What is this?